ArminAmani/Stock-Price-Prediction/README.md

 - **Email:** elhamoarmin82@gmail.com

 thank you for visiting.
-Happy predicting
+Happy predicting!